-Microsoft Excel utilizes the XLS vs XLSX formats to store either financial or mathematical data.
-Most businesses and other professional establishments use its spreadsheet when presenting a report to visualize data through the use of charts and tables.
+Microsoft Excel utilizes the XLS vs. XLSX formats to store financial or mathematical data.
+Most businesses and other professional establishments use spreadsheets when presenting a report to visualize data through charts and tables.

-However, for casual users, the one-letter difference between XLS and XLSX may be confusing at first.
+However, for casual users, the one-letter difference between XLS and XLSX may initially be confusing.
 Thus, this article discusses a more in-depth discussion about XLS vs. XLSX and their other functions.

 What Is XLS?

-XLS files are commonly used to organize, analyze, manipulate, or visualize data, especially in establishments such as schools, businesses, or even for personal use at home.
-Upon opening the Excel spreadsheet, a blank worksheet is shown and a spreadsheet that consists of a table with numerous columns and expansive rows and cells that contain data that may be entered manually.
+XLS files are commonly used to organize, analyze, manipulate, or visualize data, especially in establishments such as schools, and businesses, or even for personal use at home.
+Upon opening the Excel spreadsheet, a blank worksheet is shown, and a spreadsheet consists of a table with numerous columns and expansive rows and cells that contain data that may be entered manually.